-An NSU group recently studied all aspects of aquatic life on San Salvador Island, Bahamas – from sea grass to snails to salt-tolerant trees.
+An NSU group studied all aspects of aquatic life on San Salvador Island, Bahamas – from sea grass to snails to salt-tolerant trees.
 MORE

 Northern State University’s Grants and Sponsored Research office, commonly known as the NSU Grants Office, provides research administration services for Northern.

 The NSU Grants Office provides pre- and post-award services for faculty, staff and students.
 This includes assistance with:

 - Locating funding sources for ideas and proposed projects

 - Securing application materials; preparing proposals and grant applications;